GadgetFactory/DesignLab/readme.txt

 Disable POSIX interface for Papilio One boards to save memory.
 Allow new 2.0 libraries to specify the Wishbone slot using (Wishbone(1)).
 Full malloc() support.
+Lots of bug fixes.

 [ide]
 Merged in the Arduino 1.5.8 code.
 Serial ports are detected and labels are added to identify the type of board connected.
-Warn if people forget to synthezie bit files.
+Warn if people forget to synthesize bit files.
 Comment out #define circuit when saving a library.
+Papilio Loader upgraded to 2.7.
+Support adding a config.h file for project wide #defines.
+Lots of bug fixes.

 [DesignLab Libraries]
 New DMA VGA adapter with 16-bit color and dynamic resolution and uses AdaFruit_GFX library.
 PNG and JPG libraries for use with the new VGA adapter.
+ZLib compression library
 Dynamic PLL library.
 SD card library and examples.
 FatFS for use with POSIX names and VGA adapter.